Product

 Below are the best IT documentation tools for businesses:

-• IT Glue: It uses the power of AI to automate documentation and backup.
+• IT Glue: It uses AI-powered documentation and backup tools.
 IT Glue also provides security features to help professionals securely store and access documentation.
-It costs between $29 and $42 per user every month.
+It costs between $29 and $44 per user every month.

 • Hudu: It is known for its user-friendly yet powerful documentation.
 It offers customizable templates, dual knowledge bases, password management, audit trails, and integration with RMM platforms like Level.
 Hudu charges businesses a monthly fee of $30 per user.

-• Confluence: It is a versatile IT management tool offering collaborative features, like pages, whiteboards, and databases.
+• Confluence: It is a versatile IT management tool offering team collaboration tools, like pages, whiteboards, and databases.
 Confluence allows IT teams to create, share, and organize documentation easily.
-It is available in both free and paid plans, starting at around $4.89 per user every month.
+It is available in both free and paid plans, starting at around $5.16 per user per month.

 7. Backup and Disaster Recovery (BDR) Software